-Principle B: Ensuring openness and comprehensive stakeholder engagement

-What this means in practice:- The council is run for the public good, organisations therefore should ensure openness in their activities.
+Principle B: Ensuring openness and comprehensive stakeholder engagement Local government is run for the public good, organisations therefore should ensure openness in their activities.
 Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholders, such as individual citizens and service users, as well as institutional stakeholders.

-Links to council's values: Accountable, effective, efficient and transparent; Fair, open and sustainable; Focused on people and their needs; Working with and respecting others Sub principles: South Lanarkshire Council is committed to:- B1: Openness Ensuring an open culture through demonstrating, documenting and communicating the council's commitment to openness.
+Sub principles: South Lanarkshire Council is committed to:- B1: Openness Ensuring an open culture through demonstrating, documenting and communicating the council's commitment to openness.
 Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided.
 Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear.
-Jsing formal and informal consultation and engagement to determine he most appropriate and effective interventions/courses of action.
-B2: Engaging Effectively engaging with institutional stakeholders to ensure that the comprehensively purpose, objectives and intended outcomes for each stakeholder with institutional relationship are clear so that outcomes are achieved successfully and stakeholders sustainably.
-Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively.
+Using formal and informal consultation and engagement to determine the DO: France with a most appropriate and effective interventions/courses of action.
+B2: Engaging Effectively engaging with institutional stakeholders to ensure that the comprehensively with institutional purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably. stakeholders Developing formal and informal partnerships to allow for resources to be Stakenoluers used more efficiently and outcomes achieved more effectively.
 Ensuring that partnerships are based on: trust; a shared commitment to change; a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
-B3: Engaging with Establishing a clear policy on the types of issues that the council will individual citizens meaningfully consult with or involve individual citizens, service users and service users and other stakeholders to ensure that service (or other) provision is effectively contributing towards the achievement of intended outcomes.
-Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to community engagement.
+B3: Engaging Establishing a clear policy on the types of issues that the council will with individual meaningfully consult with or involve individual citizens, service users and citizens and other stakeholders to ensure that service (or other) provision is contributing service users towards the achievement of intended outcomes. effectively Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to community engagement.
 Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs.
 Implementing effective feedback mechanisms in order to demonstrate how views have been taken into account.
+1 and service users.

 Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity.

-Taking account of the impact of decisions on future generations of tax payers and service users.
+Taking account of the impact of decisions on future generations of tax payers